-Now that we all agree that you have to floss everyday , let’s make sure you are doing it right.
+Now that we all agree that you have to floss every day let’s make sure you are doing it right.

-Wrap the floss around the tooth in a C shape way , make sure it hugs the tooth and just get it under the gum by 1 mm.
+Wrap the string around the tooth in a C shape way , make sure it hugs the tooth and just get it under the gum by 1 mm.
 You do not need to push or press and hurt your self.

-remember at the beginning you might have some gum bleeding but if the bleeding persists more than a week go see your dentist as that might be a sign of more advanced gingivitis.
+Remember at the beginning you might have some gum bleeding but if the bleeding persists more than a week go see your dentist as that might be a sign of more advanced gingivitis.

 under the gum is where toothbrush cannot clean and leaving the bacteria there can cause all sort of systemic diseases.

 People often say I do not floss because when I do it bleeds.
 That my friends is only because you have just started and your gum is inflamed.
 A healthy gum does no bleed regularly and you need to give it time.